 - Phrase the question with 3-5 explicit constraints: timeframe, geography, source type, scope of comparison.

 - Pre-list 3-5 sources you already trust on this topic.
-If 3 Pro’s run does not surface any of them, that is a red flag worth investigating before reading the synthesis.
+If the run surfaces none of them, treat that as a red flag before you read a word of the synthesis.

-- Decide whether you want a comparison report, a landscape map, or a position paper.
-3 Pro can do all three but the prompt shape differs.
+- Decide the deliverable shape: comparison report, landscape map, or position paper.
+3.1 Pro can do all three, but the prompt shape differs.

 Step by step